plblum/jivs/docs/Understanding_Builder.md

    // The Condition that will be used by the DataTypeCheckValidator
    // when its dataType property is 'EmailAddress'
-   // It must still be registered in the ValidationServices.conditionFactory. export class EmailAddressCondition extends RegExpCondition {
+   // It must still be registered in the JivsServices.conditionFactory. export class EmailAddressCondition extends RegExpCondition {
        constructor(config: EmailAddressConditionConfig)